bfuchs18/R01_Marketing/docs/DataManual.md

 6) Quite True of of Your Child
 7) Extremely True of Your Child

+Items were collected using base-0 (values 0-7) and rescaled to base-1 (values 1-7) before scoring.

 Scoring: The mean of responses in each scale is computed, ignoring skipped items.
+Scoring was implemented using [dataprepr](#dataprepr).

 Subscales:
 * Activity Level